-The Company believes that it is one of the leading providers in the teleservices industry and is well positioned to benefit from the continued growth in outsourced teleservices.
+The Company is one of the leading providers in the teleservices industry and is well positioned to benefit from the continued growth in outsourced teleservices.
 The Company's objective is to enhance its leading position in each of inbound, automated voice response and outbound services.
 The principal elements of the Company's strategy are: